 Frequently Asked Questions About Car Crashes in Scranton, PA

-It’s essential to contact Munley Law if the negligent driver does not have insurance.
-You may recover some of your compensation by filing an uninsured motorist claim.
-This coverage will pay any medical bills or property damages resulting from an accident when the at-fault driver does not have insurance.
+If the other driver doesn’t have insurance, you may still recover compensation by filing an uninsured motorist claim.
+This coverage can pay for medical bills and property damage when the at-fault driver has no insurance.

 Should I Notify My Insurance Company After a Car Crash?